kowalsska/personal_website/content/work/_index.md

     <span class="company-date">Oct 2019 - Apr 2021</span>
   </div>
    <div class="item-description">
-    <p>I empowered people to carshare everywhere by building backend functionality of the main customer facing marketplace product.
-I used Python (Flask) to add new features, build a robust API that supports mobile and web clients, create new microservices and integrate with third party tools.</p>
+    <p>I helped the company to empower people to carshare everywhere by building backend functionality of the main customer facing marketplace product.
+I used Python (Flask) to add new features, build a robust API that supports mobile and web clients, created new microservices and integrate with third party tools.</p>
-    <p class="skills">#python #flask #apis #gcp</p>
+    <p class="skills">#python #flask #api #gcp</p>
   </div>
 </div>